davestephens/ansible-nas/README.md

 5. `chown -R root:root /mnt/<pool_name>` to fix the ownership of the data.
 6. Follow the Quick Start instructions above.

-## Hardware
+## Requirements

-Ansible NAS should work on any recent Ubuntu box.
-Development is done on Ubuntu Server 18.04.1 LTS running on an HP Microserver.
+* Ansible NAS targets the latest Ubuntu LTS release, which is currently Ubuntu Server 18.04.2 LTS.
+* You can run Ansible-NAS on whatever you like, read the docs for more info.
+I use an HP Microserver.

 ## Getting Help